Legal status of the Holy See: The legal basis of the Holy See's international personality

 For a further group, the legal personality of the Holy See in international law arises from the Lateran Treaty, which, in their view, conferred international standing to the central government of the Catholic Church.
 In this sense, Oppenheim argued that "the previously controversial international position of the Holy See was clarified as the result of the Treaty of 11 February 1929, between the Holy See and Italy - the so called Lateran Treaty. (...)
 The Lateran Treaty marks the resumption of the formal membership, interrupted in 1871, of the Holy See in the society of states."

 Oppenheim goes further and denies a separate legal personality for the Vatican City State.
-For him, the composite of the Holy See plus the Vatican City constitutes just one international person; see p.
-328:
+For him, the composite of the Holy See plus the Vatican City constitutes just one international person;

 The strict view ought probably to be that the Lateran Treaty created a new international state of the Vatican City, with the incumbent of the Holy See as its Head; but the practice of states does not always sharply distinguishes between the two elements in that way.
 Nevertheless it is accepted that in one form or the other there exists a state possessing the formal requirements of statehood and constituting an international person recognized as such by other states.

 Kunz sharply criticized this view.
 For him:

 The Lateran Treaty had the object of liquidating once for all the 'Roman Question' and bringing about a reconciliation between the Holy See and Italy, but in no way created or changed the international position of the Holy See.
 (It is therefore not correct, as Oppenheim (...) states that "the hitherto controversial international position of the Holy See was clarified as a result of the Treaty.")
 The treaty concluded between the Holy See and Italy pre-supposes the international personality of the Holy See.